github/codeql/java/ql/lib/change-notes/2023-05-02-apache-commons-net-models.md

 ---
 category: minorAnalysis
 ---
-* Added models for the Apache Commons Net library,
+* Added models for the Apache Commons Net library.